Joerg-Schultz/PlanTrainDoc/docs/index.md

 <dl>
 <dt>Duration</dt>
 <dd>PlanTrainDoc will provide you with a duration for each trial around the value you provide here (in seconds).
 For 0.1 to 1.5 seconds, the given duration will be constant.
 For longer durations, it will follow this <a href="https://joerg-schultz.github.io/PlanTrainDoc/durationscheme.txt">duration scheme</a>
-Of course you can click or reset a trial at any time, you don't have to wait until the timer has finished.
+Of course you can click or reset a trial at any time, you don't have to wait until the timer has finished.</dd>
 <dt>Distance</dt>
 <dd>PlanTrainDoc will provide you with a variable value for the distance at each trial around the value you choose.
 Steps and values follow this <a href="https://joerg-schultz.github.io/PlanTrainDoc/durationscheme.txt">distance scheme</a></dd>
 <dt>Discrimination</dt>